Neurotech-HQ/sarufi-docs/docs/add-more-features/Variable-placement.md

 # Variable placement

-Our chabot has more functionality now, we want to make it more lit by powering it with more user conversion experience.
-Imagine our Pizza bot asked a username and about what they will have as toppings. we can use the response to give a good message that describes to a user what they expect to be in the delivery package.
+Our chatbot has been growing in functionality.
+However, we could make it cooler by supercharging its conversation skills 💬.
+Imagine that our PizzaBot asks for a username and about what toppings the customer wants on their pizza.
+We can then use the responses to give a personalised message which confirms the delivery details to the customer.

 ## More on variable placement

-Lets have a look at the `order_pizza` flow below:-
+Lets have a look at the `order_pizza` flow below:

 ![Pizza flow example](/img/pizza-example-flow.png)

-From  the flow above, we can use user's response from previous state to provide a personalized response.
-Variable placement is implemented in the flow by enclosing state name in double curl brackets as `{{state name}}`.
-The same format is used Sarufi Dashboard.
+From the flow above, we can use the user's response from a previous state to provide a personalised response.
+Variable placement is implemented in the flow by enclosing the state name in double curly brackets, like `{{state name}}`.
+The same format is used in the Sarufi Dashboard.
 The variable should be only used within the same flow.

-## Get working
+## Implementing variable placement

-We are going to update our pizza bot to provide personalized answers.
-Below are yaml and json files.
-After updating flow file, go ahead to update your bot as we did in previous guides.
+We are going to update our PizzaBot to provide personalised answers.
+There are example YAML and JSON files below.
+After updating the flow, update your bot similarly to the previous guides.

-Below is how the variable placement works:
+Here is a diagram explaining how variable placement works:

 ![Pizza flow with variable placement illustration](/img/variable-placement-illustration.png)

-User response from previous state is stored in memory of the next state.
-So at state `username`, a bot has a memory of response provided in previous state of `order_pizza` with a value __Jovine__.
+The user response from the previous state is stored in the memory of the next state.
+So at state `username`, the bot has memory of the response provided in the previous state of `order_pizza` with the value __Jovine__.
 The value can be referenced in the message as `{{username}}`.

 This can be done at any state in the same flow.
-The bot will let our customer know how many pizzas has ordered and kind of toppings.
-This is a cool experience with our bot now.
+The bot will let our customer know how many pizzas they have ordered and what toppings they selected.

-Lets get started by updating our flow file.
-Feel free to use the dashboard as the flow is the same
+Get started by updating the flow file.
+Feel free to use the dashboard as the created flow is the same.

 <Tabs>
 <TabItem value="yaml" label="YAML">